 One of my favorite things about the summer is being able to grow my own organic veg.
 This year I decided to try an experiment and I wanted to share my results.
 Maybe I am the only person that didn’t know this, but either way, I think it’s very interesting.
 What do they say, “small minds amuse easily”?

-I choose to grow jalapeño chili peppers this year amongst other vegetables, however, I wanted to see if the chilies would change if they were left on the bush longer.
+I chose to grow jalapeño chili peppers this year amongst other vegetables, however, I wanted to see if the chilies would change if they were left on the bush longer.
 I have always preferred red chili peppers, as I found them more robust in flavor, but in the past, I thought they were a different variety, and this is why they were red rather than green.
 Guess what, this is not the case.

 Here is a photographic study of my chilies as they changed from green to a wonderful red.
 As you can see, early on they are a lovely green and the flavor while already quite spicy and flavorful, is still a bit bitter and tart.